 Hi, I'm Chris Capre, founder of 2ndSkiesForex.
 I'm a verified profitable trader and trading mentor.
 As a professional trader, I specialize in trading Price Action and the Ichimoku cloud.
 As a trading mentor, I have one goal: to change the way you think, trade and perform using 18 years of trading experience and cutting edge neuroscience to wire your brain for successful trading.
 Want to improve your trading edge and mindset?
 Check out my trading courses here.

-Engulfing Bars – The Truth No One is Telling You
+Engulfing Candle – The Truth No One is Telling You

 Have you ever tried to trade engulfing bars?
 Maybe you are currently doing so?

 How has that been working out for you so far?
 A guess would be not so good.

 There is a reason why your engulfing candle trading strategy isn’t working.